If you’ve been ignoring your posture lately, you are opening yourself up for bigger health issues in the future.

 The wrists should be straight while typing on a keyboard.

 Your forearms should be parallel to the floor.
-If you’re needed to spend long time typing, use an armrest to relax arms and shoulders after every few minutes.
+If you’re needed to spend a long time typing, use an armrest to relax arms and shoulders after every few minutes.

 If possible, use a speech to text voice software from time to time to give rest to hands and wrists while typing.